qtts-knezevic/DECaNT/README.md

 ### Code Structure
 The most important code is contained in the monte_carlo folder.
 The code is divided into three major class structures: "simulation", "exciton", and "scattering site".
 Each class has its own properties and methods.
 The simulation object is used to control things like boundary conditions, simulation domain trimming, and the construction of exciton and scattering site objects.
 The output of the simulation is a file containing exciton displacement and position at each time step.

-Other folders contain complementary code that is used to calculate exciton bandstructure and transfer rates.
+Other folders contain complementary code that is used to calculate exciton band structure and transfer rates.
 These will be called by the Monte Carlo simulation code as needed to generate the appropriate scattering tables.

 Controlling the Monte Carlo simulation is best done using the input file.